 Often only one high dose of treatment is needed.
 This is called stereotactic radiosurgery (SRS).
 (Treatment given over several sessions is called fractionated stereotactic radiotherapy or FRST).

-SRT/SRS are generally only used for small tumours (less than 3cm at the widest part) to ensure the same high dose of radiation can be given across the whole tumour.
+Stereotactic radiotherapy and stereotactic radiosurgery are not suitable for all types of brain tumour.
+They are generally only used for small tumours (less than 3cm at the widest part).
+They are not used for larger tumours as the benefit is lost because it is not possible to get the same high dose of radiation across the whole of a large tumour.

 Brain tumours that SRT/SRS are suitable for include:

-SRT/SRS may NOT be suitable if the treatment area includes important nerves which could become damaged.
+SRT (and SRS) may NOT be suitable if the treatment area includes particular important nerves, as they may receive too much radiation and become damaged.

 Much of the SRT/SRS procedure is similar to conventional radiotherapy and it uses the same type of radiation i.e. X-rays.

 The positioning of your head in the same place is extremely important, particularly if you are having treatment over several sessions (fractionated SRT), to make sure that the beams are accurately hitting the same target each time.

 There are two main ways of achieving this targeting:

 This is similar to the mask used in conventional radiotherapy, but it is closer fitting to ensure your head remains still.